Georgia School Counselor Certification

 • Completion of a master’s degree or higher in a counseling area and submission of a valid State of Georgia Professional Counselor’s license issued by the Professional Licensing Boards Division of the Office of the Secretary of State

-You must also have completed at least three (3) semesters hours of college credit with a grade of B or higher in special education.
+You must also have completed at least three (3) semester hours of college credit with a grade of B or higher in special education.
 Applicants holding a valid National Board for Professional Teaching Standards (NBPTS) certification satisfy the special education requirement.

-For more information about the education requirements for applicants to the school counseling certification, visit following GaPSC pdf document.
+For more information about the education requirements for applicants to the school counseling certification, visit the following GaPSC pdf document.

 Step 2: Submit a Criminal Background Check

-Upon hiring with a Georgia Local Unit of Administration (LUA), you qualify for a Clearance Certificate, which verifies that you have successful completed fingerprint and criminal background check requirements and have no convictions disqualifying you from employment.
+Upon hiring with a Georgia Local Unit of Administration (LUA), you qualify for a Clearance Certificate, which verifies that you have successfully completed fingerprint and criminal background check requirements and have no convictions disqualifying you from employment.

 For more information about the Clearance Certificate, including the process for completion and all necessary requirements, visit the following GaPSC link.